irfancharania/Media-Directory-Cleaner/readme.md

 > - **Iterative cleaning**: The tool processes leaf directories only.
 Run multiple times to clean newly exposed leaf nodes after deletions
 > - Preview mode is the default.
 Use `--execute` to actually delete
 > - When in doubt, files are kept untouched
+> - Movies mode uses optimization by default.
+Use `--scan-all` to bypass and see all uncertain subtitles

 ## Building